OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log2_intro_shaders.md

 ## What again is a shader?

 A shader is program that will be executed on your graphic card.
-It working on the GPU instead of the CPU implies a few change in behavior.
+Working on the GPU instead of the CPU implies a few change in behavior.
 First, you'll need to upload your compiled code on the GPU.
-Second, depending on the kind of shader, it'll be executed at a specific moment in the graphic pipeline as you've read about in the previous log.
 Second, your program won't be executed *once* as when on your CPU, but multiple times, in parallel.
 For instance, your vertex shader will be executed in parallel for each vertex, and your fragment shader for each fragment.
 This hardware-based parallelization is what makes the GPU particularly fit to process & render graphics.

 In order for things to flow through the pipelines, you must provide both shaders.
 This is was done implicitly in the second function `func_2_createShaders()`.
 Now in order to regain some more control, we're going to get rid bits by bits of this function and write our own shaders.